The Man and the Girl at the Underground Mansion: Denmark

+The Bride of the Hound

 In a Danish tale from Vedersø and published in magazine Skattegraveren with the title Hundebruden ("The Bride of the Hound"), a couple have a son named Jens Peter.
 After his mother dies, his father remarries, but Jens Peter's stepmother, a witch, turns him into a poodle hound.
 One day, a girl comes to work for the stepmother, and she orders her to milk four she-goats, then to winnow a pile of grains with a bottomless sieve, and finally to go to the witch's sister's house in a remote farm and ask for bread.
 The poodle hound helps the girl in all tasks, with the condition that the girl gives him three kisses and calls him "rosenmund" ("rosy-mouth").
 They also throw the witch stepmother in an oven and kill her.
 At the end of the tale, the girl decapitates the dog, as per his request, and turns him back to Jens Peter.

+Little Per and Little Maren

 Danish scholars Axel Olrik and Inger Margrethe Boberg summarized a Danish tale collected by philologist Ida Falbe-Hansen from Funen, with the title Lille Per og lille Maren ("Little Per and Little Maren").
 In this tale, the titular Per and Maren follow a ball to the lair of a hill-woman ("Bjergkonen", in the original), and work for her.
 Maren is forced to wash a piece of black wool white.
 Per helps her in this first task by commanding the wool to turn white.
 Maren gives the wool to the hill-woman, who orders the girl to wash it black again.
 Next, Maren is tasked with cleaning heaps of dung.
 Thirdly, she is ordered by the witch to go to Hell ("Helvede"), to the witch's sister's house (called "Helvedkonen", in the original) and fetch ballads for the witch's daughter's wedding.
 Per intercepts Maren before she travels to Hell, and advises her: Maren is to oil gate hinges, shake a pear tree, turn loaves of bread inside an oven, milk a cow and give ladles to servants and groats to chicken.
 While in Hell, she must not eat anything, get the ballads and escape.
 Maren follows his warnings and escapes out of Hell with a basket full of ballads, the hill-woman's sister commanding her servants to stop Maren, to no avail.
 On the road back, Maren peeps into the basket and the ballads fly out of it.
 Per appears and brings them back into the basket.
 Lastly, Maren is made to hold candles next to the witch's daughter and Per, but the boy asks the bride to trade places with Maren and hold them.
 The candles burn the witch's daughter.
 Per and Maren kill the witch, the lair becomes a castle and they live there.